danielbodnar/awesome-stars/BY-LANG.md

 ## D

+- [CodeMyst/pastemyst](https://github.com/CodeMyst/pastemyst) - a powerful website for storing and sharing text and code snippets. completely free and open source.
 - [trikko/tshare](https://github.com/trikko/tshare) - The fastest way to share your files on the web, for free
 - [dlang/phobos](https://github.com/dlang/phobos) - The standard library of the D programming language